Nursing : Doctor of Nursing Practice - DNP

 The DNP program of study builds on the competencies acquired through studies at the master’s level, and provides additional specialized knowledge and skills to prepare nurses for the highest level of clinical nursing practice.
 Students gain enhanced leadership skills and transformation abilities to provide leadership in implementing evidence-based practice, translating research into practice and policy decision-making, and improving healthcare delivery and outcomes.
 Graduates of the DNP program are able to recognize trends in health care and population health, and implement strategies that will promote improved patient outcomes and safety while maintaining quality and value.

-The DNP program is 39-credit hours and can be completed in 5 semesters of full-time study, including summers, or approximately 18 months.
+The DNP program is 40 credit hours and can be completed in 5 semesters of full-time study, including summers, or approximately 18 months.
 Courses are delivered primarily online, including synchronous and asynchronous web conferencing; students also are required to attend an on-campus orientation to the program, one to two days of on-campus course meetings each semester, and complete practicum requirements.
 Students complete a practice-focused scholarly project under the direction of a project team and 300 practicum hours during the last three semesters of study.
 Practicum hours provide opportunities to apply new knowledge and skills into practice and demonstrate competencies of the DNP-prepared advanced practice nurse.
-Consistent with The Essentials for Doctoral Education for Advanced Nursing Practice (American Association of Colleges of Nursing, 2006), at least 1,000 post-baccalaureate practicum hours must be completed in practice environments.
-All DNP students are required to provide official verification of academically-supervised clinical experiences completed in their master's/post-master's in nursing program and complete any remaining hours needed to satisfy the 1,000 hour requirement.
-Some students will need to complete more credits beyond the 39 credits required for graduation in order to meet the practicum hour requirement, and may repeat NURS 8540 Advanced Practice Practicum until the 1,000 hours are achieved.
+Consistent with Commission on Collegiate Nursing Education Standards for Accreditation of Baccalaureate and Graduate Nursing Programs (2024), at least 1,000 post-baccalaureate practicum hours must be completed in practice environments.
+All DNP students are required to provide official verification of academically-supervised clinical experiences completed in their Master's/post-Master's in Nursing program and complete any remaining hours needed to satisfy the 1,000 hour requirement.
+Some students will need to complete more credits beyond the 40 credits required for graduation in order to meet the practicum hour requirement, and may repeat NURS 8540 Advanced Practice Practicum until the 1,000 hours are achieved.

 Admission Criteria